Here Are Your 2017 MTV Video Music Award Winners

 Kendrick Lamar - “HUMBLE.”
 (TDE/Aftermath/Interscope) (Dave Meyers & the little homies)

 Katy Perry ft.
-Skip Marley - “Chained To The Rhythm” (Capitol Records) (Mathew Cullen)
+Skip Marley - “Chained to the Rhythm” (Capitol Records) (Mathew Cullen)

 Bruno Mars - “24K Magic” (Atlantic Records)(Cameron Duddy & Bruno Mars)

-Alessia Cara - “Scars To Your Beautiful” (Def Jam) (Aaron A)
+Alessia Cara - “Scars to Your Beautiful” (Def Jam) (Aaron A)

 The Weeknd - “Reminder” (XO/Republic Records) (Glenn Michael)